-It does not apply to students who usually study full-time but are taking fewer modules in a year, for example because they are repeating or retrieving modules.
-If this applies to you, please visit the benefit page for full-time students instead.
+If you usually study full-time but are taking fewer modules in a year, for example because you are repeating or retrieving modules, please visit the State benefits for full-time students page instead.

 Please note that if you are in the UK on a student visa, or have any other type of limited leave to remain in the UK, do not claim any social security benefits without getting advice, as you could breach your immigration conditions and this could seriously affect your visa.
 Please contact Student Advice for further information.